drcsantos-ebsco/platform.training.bookmiddle.ext/README.md

 # Book Middle Service

-Simple spring-boot spring-web API demonstrating creation of a REST Spring Boot middle service
+Training microservice demonstrating creation of a REST Spring Boot middle service

 The repo contains multiple branches, each focused on a feature: